 Azoic dyes are Colour Component but it is insoluble in water. and azoic dyes are gives exllent washing fastness property.

 Sulphur dyes are in soluble in water.
-Sulphur dyeing are more suitable for cellulosic materials and denim fabric.
+Sulphur dye are more suitable for cellulosic materials and denim fabric.
 Sulphur dyes are produced strong deep shade. and this dyes are also produced Different colours such as red, yellow, orange.
 Sulphur dyes are converted to leco form with the help of dilute aqueous (Na2S) before dyeing.
-Also be use for production of heavy materials such as rubber materials. this dyes are also be used for textile printing process but it is costly process.
+Also be use for production of heavy materials such as rubber materials.it also be used for textile printing process. but it is costly process.

 Pigment is not a dye, pigment is a Chemical substance which is windly use after the pigment dyeing for improving the fastness properties.
 Pigment easily panetrate on to the materials with the help of binders.
 So, binder is must be required in pigment dyeing. now a days pigment dyeing is also carried out in lots of industry.